SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 ![](tramp9.jpg)

-It should be clear that, if rotations between athletes is to be compared, Vertigo will need to be affixed in a consistent manner.
+It should be clear that, if rotations between athletes are to be compared, Vertigo will need to be affixed in a consistent manner.
 Or, the trampoline jumper would need to face the same way each time he/she jumped.

 ### NB
-the data used here was obtained by throwing a Vertigo and catching it.
+The data used here was obtained by throwing a Vertigo upward and then catching it.
 The first throw was launched with little spin, the second with a higher revolution rate.
 These rates would be much higher than a trampolinist might achieve.

 Comparing the results, measured with Vertigo, against a video recording of a trampolinist, would be a very interesting exercise.